Diagnosing Anemia in Children

 Types of anemia in children

-Once a doctor has evaluated the child's blood tests, the type of anemia can usually be determined and treatment can be started.
+Once a healthcare provider has evaluated the child's blood tests, the type of anemia can usually be determined and treatment can be started.
 Children's anemia can be classified by the size of their red blood cells:

-Microcytic anemia means the child's red blood cells are smaller than normal.
+Microcytic anemia.
+This means the child's red blood cells are smaller than normal.
 The most common cause of microcytic anemia is iron deficiency.

-Normocytic anemia means the child's red blood cells are normal in size.
+Normocytic anemia.
+This means the child's red blood cells are normal in size.
 Normocytic anemia has many causes and may require other special types of blood tests.

-Macrocytic anemia means the child's red blood cells are larger than normal.
+Macrocytic anemia.
+This means the child's red blood cells are larger than normal.
 This is the rarest type of anemia in children.
 It may be caused by vitamin B12 deficiency.